-Those of you who have been following us for the past sixteen years know the solution to this problem: articulating narrative, test-oriented scenarios.
-We have templates for these, but it's more important to just do it in the first place than follow a particular model.
+Those of you who have been following us for the past eighteen years know the solution to this problem: articulating narrative, test-oriented scenarios.
+At RSG we provide templates for these to our research subscribers, but it's more important to just commit to doing it in the first place.

 Scenarios are also the key to narrowing down the paralyzing array of plausible vendors to a reasonable shortlist.
 Check out our Real Quadrant shortlist generator for an example of how you can accomplish this quickly and effectively.